pulumi/pulumi/docs/design/packages.md

 ### Smaller Items

-NutIL doesn't currently support "attributes" (a.k.a., decorators).
+CocoIL doesn't currently support "attributes" (a.k.a., decorators).
 This isn't for any principled reason other than the lack of a need for them and, as such, attributes may be something we consider adding at a later date.

-NutIL doesn't support varargs; instead, just use arrays.
-The benefit of true varargs is twofold: usability -- something that doesn't matter at the NutIL level -- and runtime performance -- something NutIL is less concerned about.
+CocoIL doesn't support varargs; instead, just use arrays.
+The benefit of true varargs is twofold: usability -- something that doesn't matter at the CocoIL level -- and runtime performance -- something CocoIL is less concerned about.

 ## Open Questions